Data Centers in Krakow

 Natural Disaster Risk

-Poland has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 (as of September 2025).
-This indicates a very low probability of operational disruptions from natural events.
+Krakow has a very low natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+This makes it an exceptionally secure location for critical IT infrastructure and data backup.

-- Drought: A moderate concern that can affect agriculture and water levels but has minimal direct impact on data center operations.
+- Drought: Occasional drought conditions can impact the region but have minimal direct impact on data center operations.